tankerkiller125/graphgrc/docs/scf/pri-013-disseminationofdataprivacyprograminformation.md

 # SCF - PRI-01.3 - Dissemination of Data Privacy Program Information
 Mechanisms exist to:
-(1) Ensure that the public has access to information about organizational data privacy activities and can communicate with its Chief Privacy Officer (CPO) or similar role;
+ - Ensure that the public has access to information about organizational data privacy activities and can communicate with its Chief Privacy Officer (CPO) or similar role;
-(2) Ensure that organizational data privacy practices are publicly available through organizational websites or document repositories;
+ - Ensure that organizational data privacy practices are publicly available through organizational websites or otherwise; and
-(3) Utilize publicly facing email addresses and/or phone lines to enable the public to provide feedback and/or direct questions to data privacy office(s) regarding data privacy practices; and
+ - Utilize publicly facing email addresses and/or phone lines to enable the public to provide feedback and/or direct questions to data privacy office(s) regarding data privacy practices.
-(4) Inform data subjects when changes are made to the privacy notice and the nature of such changes.
 ## Mapped framework controls
 ### ISO 27002
 - [A.5.1](../iso27002/a-5.md#a51)